By Joanne Gucwa, BioFables

 The BioFables series aspires to similar lofty goals.
 I wonder: are we there yet?

 Here are some examples of how BioFables books “speak” to different kinds of readers depicted in the image above.
-See the section What for a discussion on the value of Companion Books and this website for adults and older children.
+See the section 2.
+What? for a discussion on the value of Companion Books and this website for adults and older children.

 Children and their Siblings

 Childhood is a time for daydreaming, exploring, laughing, learning, and discovering who they are and what pursuits spark their curiosity.
-Isn’t it wonderful when young readers are inspired by a book to learn more a subject that was part of an entertaining story?
-What’s even more wonderful is That’s why BioFables books offer a wide spectrum of ideas, subjects, and healthy activities in a variety of outdoor locations (see What) that tap into those childhood needs.
+Isn’t it wonderful when young readers are inspired by a book to learn more about a subject that was part of an entertaining story?

 Readers younger than seven will be able to enjoy BioFables stories when parents or other relatives read to them.
 While they may not understand or remember much of the science or humanities lessons, these girls and boys can relate to the stories and to the stars of the series: twin sister and brother Melody and Mallory.
 Discussing the stories as they hear them helps bonding with the reader and reinforces learning (see How).